EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

  a shell script to run the operator
 ```

-The minimum acceptance criteria is to finish below functions of operator
+The acceptance criteria is to finish below functions of operator
 ```
 starting / pausing / scaling out / in a cluster of TIiDB on kubernetes simulating failure in all or part of your cluster to test its resilience monitoring the pod running status
 ```
+And we have implemented them all.

 ## 6. Release Planning: